Topologically semisimple and topologically perfect topological rings: Introduction

 \begin{thm} Let\/ $\R$ be a complete, separated topological ring with a \emph{countable} base of neighborhoods of zero consisting of open right ideals.
 Assume that the topological ring\/ $\R$ is topologically right coperfect.
 Then\/ $\R$ is topologically left perfect. \end{thm}

 The proof of Theorem~\ref{countable-discrete-coperfect-implies-top-perfect} follows below in the form of a sequence of lemmas.
-Given an associative ring $R$ and a right $R$\+module $M$, we define the \emph{radical of $M$}, denoted by $\rad(M)\subset M$, as the intersection of all the maximal (proper) $R$\+submodules in~$M$.
+Given an associative ring $R$ and a right $R$\+module $M$, the \emph{radical of $M$}, denoted by $\rad(M)\subset M$, is defined as the intersection of all the maximal (proper) $R$\+submodules in~$M$.

 \begin{lem} For any $R$\+module $M$, one has\/ $\rad(M/\rad(M))=0$. \end{lem}

 \begin{proof} All the maximal submodules of $M$ contain $\rad(M)$, so maximal submodules of $M$ correspond bijectively to maximal submodules of $M/\rad(M)$. \end{proof}